priyam-choksi/priyam-choksi/README.md

 Currently, I’m learning about Generative AI and Prompt Engineering, learning how to create advanced AI systems that generate content and interact with users in creative ways.

-When I’m not exploring data projects, I enjoy gaming, hiking, or solving puzzles.

 ---

 ## 🚀 About Me